tangalbert919/GPA-Calculator/README.md

 * Get your GPA based on percentage (0-100 scale), both weighted and unweighted.
 * Minimalist GUI (and I mean MINIMALIST).
 You'll have to launch a command prompt (or Terminal on non-Windows systems) for this.
 * Reads the text file you specified to calculate your GPA (refer to the HOWTO.txt file for instructions).
-* Can run on Java 6 and newer.
+* As of version 1.01, Java 7 is the minimum.
+Java 6 support was removed due to how old and unsecured it is.

 ### Planned
 -------------------
 * Get your GPA based on credits (both weighted and unweighted).
+* Create a graph that shows how your GPA is changing.